presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. activecode:: ps_6_2

-      # first, look through the data structure saved in the variable fb_data to get a sense for it.
+      # First, look through the data structure saved in the variable fb_data to get a sense for it.

       fb_data = {
          "data": [